 Before you are enrolled in a Clinical Practicum, and if you have extensive clinical laboratory experience; you can request consideration for advanced standing for some or all of that work experience.
-Your laboratory experience must be part of your job description, financially compensated for and completed before you enter the MLT Program courses to qualify for advanced placement.
+(Not eligible for some states) Your laboratory experience must be part of your job description, financially compensated for and completed before you enter the MLT Program courses to qualify for advanced placement.
+Students must have a grade of B or 86% or above in the requested course corresponding to the clinical rotation to be considered for Advanced Standing.
+Students will need to pass the Comprehensive exams for each area of clinical practicums requested for advanced standing within the first week of the practicum.
+Students are still responsible for payment of the course.
+A GPA of 3.0 or above for the MLT program classes must be maintained to request Advanced Standing.
 If you feel you are eligible for advanced placement, contact the MLT Program Director, Karen Gunther, guntherka@bartonccc.edu for those documents.